MohamedBourass/PDX/README.md

 The further step after having defined PDX would be to create PDX Protocol (PDXP) to exchange the PDX data with the highest level of security for all parties.

-I'm looking contributors or any kind of help if you feel that project might interest you, contact me by email !
+I'm looking contributors or any kind of help if you feel that project might interest you, contact me by email.